pampuchpampuch/mafSimplifier/README.md

 # mafSimplifier

 A pipeline that simpifies a whole genome alignment and produces a file in MAF format.
-Beside simplification of WGA it allows for repetitive blocks resolution.
+Beside simplification of WGA it allows for repetitive blocks resolution (without it output can have repetitive blocks).
 Synteny blocks simplification is done with [maf2synteny](https://github.com/fenderglass/maf2synteny/blob/master/README.md) and the repetitive block resolution is heavily based on the method used in [Ragout](https://github.com/fenderglass/Ragout).

 ## Dependencies
 - [maf2synteny](https://github.com/fenderglass/maf2synteny/blob/master/README.md)